MACHINE CT174 SILICASILICON RENDER 1.0mm

 Description

-• Breathable Moisture Management: Your wall structure stays dry and healthy because internal moisture passes outward freely through the render layer — V2-rated vapour permeability (Sd 0.14–1.4 m to EN 15824:2017) ensures this moisture transfer happens continuously, keeping insulation at peak performance and indoor air quality high.
+• Walls That Breathe Freely: Internal moisture passes outward continuously through the render layer thanks to V2-rated vapour permeability (Sd 0.14–1.4 m to EN 15824:2017), keeping insulation dry, wall structures healthy, and indoor air quality high across every UK season.

-• Rain-Repellent Self-Cleaning Surface: Your facade stays visually clean for years because the silicone-siloxane binder creates a hydrophobic surface rated W3 to EN 15824 — rainfall beads across the finish rather than soaking in, carrying atmospheric dust, pollen, and urban pollutants away with every shower.
+• Rain-Repellent Self-Cleaning Surface: The silicone-siloxane binder creates a hydrophobic finish rated W3 to EN 15824 (w ≤ 0.1 kg/m²h⁰·⁵), so rainfall beads across the surface rather than soaking in — carrying atmospheric dust, pollen, and urban pollutants away with every shower and keeping the facade visually clean for years.

-• Crack-Resistant Hybrid Formula: Your render moves with the building instead of splitting because the dual silicate-silicone binder absorbs seasonal thermal expansion and minor structural movement — the silicate component provides mineral hardness and UV stability while the silicone component adds the flexibility that keeps the finish intact through UK temperature cycling from summer highs to winter frosts.
+• Crack-Resistant Hybrid Formula: Seasonal thermal expansion and minor structural movement are absorbed by the dual silicate-silicone binder — the silicate component provides mineral hardness and UV stability, while the silicone component adds the flexibility that keeps the finish intact through UK temperature cycling from summer highs to winter frosts.

-• Efficient Material Use: Your project budget goes further because the 1.0 mm grain uses approximately 1.5 kg/m² per layer — roughly 35–40 % less material per square metre than the 1.5 mm variant — so each 25 kg tub covers around 16–17 m², reducing both cost per square metre and the number of deliveries a large site requires.
+• Lower Material Consumption Per Square Metre: Each 25 kg tub covers approximately 16–17 m² at just 1.5 kg/m², using roughly 35–40% less material than the 1.5 mm variant at 2.5 kg/m² — reducing both cost per square metre and the number of pallet deliveries a large commercial site requires.

 Property Value